amit-mhrz/xische2/README.md

 # Airtable Website

 > A Vue.js project.
 > The website is integrated to an Airtable base via API.
-Airtable base ID: app838WoUK7gksAto

 ## Build Setup